dubersfeld/jarvis-step/README.md

 ```
 mvn spring-boot:run
 ```
-When the application has started hit the browser on url `localhost:8080/convex-hull`
+When the application has started open a browser and hit url `localhost:8080/convex-hull`

 Here is a screen shot of a step: